 After an incident with local police and the FBI, Long was apparently placed back on the no-fly list, preventing his return to Qatar.

 Long said he wanted break from the constant FBI surveillance.
 He and his sister, Ava Anderson, decided to head to Oklahoma City on Nov.
 23. Long said he got in the back seat of his sister’s vehicle and kept his head down in hopes that the FBI would not follow them and he could have a break from their constant “stalking.”The FBI caught on to the "hiding in the back seat" thing and considered it suspicious, so he were stopped by Oklahoma police at gunpoint and placed back on the no-fly list, which meant that Long had to go by bus to Mexico to get a flight to Qatar.[Oklahoma native returns to Middle East, By Carla Hinton, NewsOK.com, March 9, 2013]

 And apparently, he was a suspect, and acting suspicious because he was a terrorist:

-Good catch, FBI!.
+Eventually, Long boarded a bus to Mexico and got on a flight there to return home to Qatar.Good catch, FBI!.
 And CAIR will no doubt apologize for all its complaining.
 A search of Google News for news of Long finds no mainstream attention to his arrest in Turkey, but does find this, from NewsOK's website: CAIR officials: Man sentenced to life without air travel, , By Gadeir Abbas and Adam Soltani, February 13, 2013.

 However, once again the point is that this guy is not an Arab terrorist, but native-born black Muslim terrorist, that the FBI was right to be suspicious of.